 "Hey, old girl!"

-I looked up with a start at the sound of the voice.
-Standing just a short distance away was a Sentret, who was balancing on the end of his striped tail.
-He was the leader of a small colony of Sentret which lived in a network of burrows and was known throughout the park for his kindness.
-It was said that he helped baby bird Pokemon that had fallen from their nests to return to their parents, Sentret being just as much at home in the trees as on the ground.
-Right now, he made his way over to me and tapped me on the head, carefully avoiding the three sharp thorns; if I'd wanted to (which I didn't) I could have shot poison out through any one of them.
+I looked up with a start at the sound of the voice to find myself facing a Sentret.
+He was the leader of a small Sentret colony which lived in a network of burrows and was known throughout the park for his kindness.
+It was said that he helped baby bird Pokemon that had fallen from their nests to return to their parents, being just as much at home in the trees as on the ground.
+He made his way over to me and tapped me on the head, carefully avoiding the three sharp thorns; if I'd wanted to (which I didn't) I could have shot poison through any one of them.
 Instead, I turned to face him and looked into his kindly brown eyes.

 "What is it, Roselia?" he asked.